 Picture above shows the Post War Anniversary Speed Graphic.
 The most significant detail is the wooden 4x4 inch lens board.

 Further black lens standard, shift and rising front, no tilt.

-The Anniversary was equipped with a Kalart rangefinder, however there is no feature to match the rangefinder with the lens when changing lenses.
-For focusing with a different lens than the standard one, the photographer should focus on the ground glass or even on a lens related focusing scale next to the track.
+The Anniversary was equipped with a Kalart rangefinder, however there is no feature to match the rangefinder with another lens.
+For focusing with a different lens than the standard one, the rangefinder would need calibration or the photographer should focus on the ground glass or even on a lens related focusing scale next to the track.

 One slide lock on top of lens board.
 Focal plane shutter controlled by the famous pre war 6 tension winding mechanism.

 This very reliable mechanic, combined with the 4 slit focal plane shutter, gives the photographer the choice of 24 different exposure times.
 Twice as much than its successor the Pacemaker, which provide only 8 different exposure times.